pingcap/docs/tidb-resource-control.md

 Supported operations:

-- `DRYRUN`: no action is taken.
+- `DRYRUN`: no action is taken for the executed query.
+Only record the identified runaway queries.
 This is mainly used to observe whether the condition setting is reasonable.
 - `COOLDOWN`: the execution priority of the query is lowered to the lowest level.
 The query continues to execute with the lowest priority and does not occupy resources of other operations.
 - `KILL`: the identified query is automatically terminated and reports an error `Query execution was interrupted, identified as runaway query`.